An attitude is an emotion and belief (good or bad) portrayed by you or someone else.

 This is a sad post but it is my way of coming to terms with my mentor, someone I looked up to and respected and someone I learned a lot from.

-Dealing with death the fourth time round should be a walk in the park for me but I can tell you it is not.
+Dealing with death the fifth time round should be a walk in the park for me but I can tell you it is not.

-To think that I have lost both my parents and my brother and now my ex-husband feels like I have been robbed all over again.
+To think that I lost a good friend to suicide, lost both my parents and my brother and now my ex-husband feels like I have been robbed all over again.
 The feeling is so very final, you cannot pick the phone and talk to them you cannot say sorry or that you love them.
-The feeling is sheer cold hollow emptiness.
+The feeling is sheer cold, dark, hollow emptiness.

 The feeling is like no other it is of great sadness and despair.
 The feeling is also very angry and hostile one and it makes you question life and all of life’s trivialities.